rickgennis/managebackups/src/managebackups.1.md

 : Similar to **--diff** except display the full path (long form) of the changed files within the context of the matching backup.

 **--compare** [*string*]
-: {FB} Compare two backups within a profile and show the size change of each file.
-Unlike **--diff** the comparison can be with any other backup in the set - specify **--compare** twice, once to name each backup.
+: {FB} Compare two backups within a profile and show the type & size change of each file.
+Unlike **--diff** the comparison can be with any other backup in the profile set.
+This is done by walking the backup directory structure instead of using the cache, meaning it will be slower.
 Files are displayed if they don't share the same inodes bewteen both backups.
 Note that if a file exceeds **--maxlinks** and gets assigned a new inode (even though the file content is identical) it will also show up in a **--compare**.
-See **--threshold**.
+Files are shown in the first backup, unless the given file only exists in the second backup.
+Specify **--compare** twice, once to name each backup.
+See **--threshold** & **--compfocus**.

 **--threshold** [*limit*]
 : {FB} Specify a threshold to filter **--compare** listings. *limit* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).
 Alternatively *limit* can be a percentage (e.g. 25%).
 If the absolute value of the difference between the size of the file in backupA and the size of the file in backupB is greater than or equal to the *limit* then the file is included in the output.
 A file that exists in only one of the two backups matches any percentage.
 Defaults to 0 to include all changes.

+**--compfocus**
+: {FB} Hardlink aren't an option for directories or symlinks, meaning directories and symlinks will show up on a **--compare** even if the data hasn't changed.  **--compfocus** omits directories and symlinks to increase the focus on files that actually changed.
+See **--compare**.

 **--relocate** [*newDir*]
 : Relocating backups for a profile entails updating the internal caches, updating the profile's configuration and moving all the backups' files in a hardlink-aware way.
 The **--relocate** option handles all three of these.
 Use it in conjunction with **-p**.